 God is the greatest, God is the greatest.

 These words will be said out loud and without pausing in between them.
 Listeners do not need to respond to the words, but should stand to get ready to start their prayer.

 Q: Where do I pray tarāweeh?

-A: You can pray tarāweeh in a masjid in congregation as most masājid (15) will hold tarāweeh prayers.
-However, you can also pray tarāweeh at home, alone, or in congregation with family and friends.
+A: You can pray tarāweeh in a masjid in congregation as most masājid (15) will hold tarāweeh prayers (when not in lockdown!).
+However, you can also pray tarāweeh at home, alone (please see above for the how to), or in congregation with family and friends.
 I have fond childhood memories of gathering with cousins and attempting to finish twenty rak’āt amongst laughter, tiredness and midnight snacks!

 As the tarāweeh prayer is not one of the five compulsory prayers, it is actually recommended to pray it at home so that you can vary its length according to your own concentration levels.